 staging.
 You also have the ability to delete it manually on Qovery.

 Eager to know how to go integrate Qovery Preview Environments with your CI and much more?
-Check out our Advanced Preview Environment guide.
-In this advanced guide we cover the following topics:
+Check out our the following guides:

 - Seed your Preview Environment database